reinder42/SwiftCheatsheet/swift-cheatsheet.md

 ## <a name="variables"></a>Variables

 Use `var` for variables that can change ("mutable") and `let` for constants that can't change ("non-mutable").
-Variable, constant – it's in the name!

 _Integers_ are "whole" numbers, i.e. numbers without a fractional component.

     var meaningOfLife: Int = 42

 _Floats_ are decimal-point numbers, i.e. numbers with a fractional component.
-They're single precision, with as little as 6 decimal digits.

     var phi: Float = 1.618